thingylabs/performance.thingylabs.io/README.md

 - Check the study plans and guides in `docs/` to get started.
 - Share the participant guides from `docs/` with your group.
-- Hand out the weekly sheets from `surveys/` for daily tracking.
+- Hand out the daily tracking sheets from `surveys/` for participants to log each day over the week.
 - Collect completed sheets at the end of each week.

 ## GDPR Compliance